This site is for US residents only.

 Especially tell your doctor if you take antifungal medications such as ketoconazole (eg, Nizoral®), itraconazole (eg, Sporanox®), posaconazole (eg, Noxafil®), voriconazole (eg, Vfend®), or fluconazole (eg, Diflucan®); or antibiotics such as telithromycin (eg, Ketek®), clarithromycin (eg, Biaxin®), or erythromycin (eg, Ery-Tab®).

 KALYDECO can cause dizziness in some people who take it.
 Do not drive a car, use machinery, or do anything that needs you to be alert until you know how KALYDECO affects you.

 You should avoid food containing grapefruit or Seville oranges while you are taking KALYDECO.

 Tell your doctor if you have any side effect that bothers you or that does not go away.
 These are not all the possible side effects of KALYDECO.
 For more information, ask your doctor or pharmacist.

-KALYDECO™ (ivacaftor) is classified as a cystic fibrosis transmembrane conductance regulator (CFTR) potentiator.
-KALYDECO is indicated for the treatment of cystic fibrosis (CF) in patients age 6 years and older who have a G551D mutation in the CFTR gene: G551D, G1244E, G1349D, G178R, G551S, S1251N, S1255P, S549N, or S549R.
+KALYDECO® (ivacaftor) is a cystic fibrosis transmembrane conductance regulator (CFTR) potentiator indicated for the treatment of cystic fibrosis (CF) in patients age 6 years and older who have one of the following mutations in the CFTR gene: G551D, G1244E, G1349D, G178R, G551S, S1251N, S1255P, S549N, or S549R.
 If the patient's genotype is unknown, an FDA-cleared CF mutation test should be used to detect the presence of a CFTR mutation followed by verification with bi-directional sequencing when recommended by the mutation test instructions for use.

 Limitations of Use

-KALYDECO is not effective in patients with CF who are homozygous for the F508del mutation in the CFTR gene and has not been studied in other populations of patients with CF.
+KALYDECO is not effective in patients with CF who are homozygous for the F508del mutation in the CFTR gene.

 Click here to access full Prescribing Information.